Steven Spielberg: Video games

 Spielberg has been an avid gamer since 1974.
-Spielberg played many of LucasArts adventure games, including the first Monkey Island games.
+He played many of LucasArts adventure games, including the first Monkey Island games.

 In 1995, Spielberg helped create and design LucasArts' adventure game The Dig.
 He also collaborated with software publishers Knowledge Adventure on the game Steven Spielberg's Director's Chair, which was released in 1996; Spielberg appears in the game to direct the player.

 In 2005, Spielberg collaborated with Electronic Arts (EA) on several games including one for the Wii called Boom Blox, and its sequel Boom Blox Bash Party.
 He is also the creator of EA's Medal of Honor series.

-He dislikes the use of cutscenes in games.
+He dislikes the use of cutscenes in games, stating in a 2008 interview that "The second the game is returned to you and it's under your control, you forget everything the interstitials are trying to impact you with, and you just go back to shooting things, and that has not found its way into a universal narrative, and I think more has to be done in that arena. [...]
+I applaud them for at least attempting to tell a story."

 Theatre

 Spielberg first ventured into theatre producing in 1997, with his involvement on a production of The Diary of Anne Frank, as well as the original 1998 production of The Farnsworth Invention.
 In 2022, he made his Broadway producing debut as a co-producer on the musical A Strange Loop.
 He went on to produce the stage musical adaptations of Water for Elephants and Death Becomes Her alongside his wife Kate Capshaw, both in 2024.
 He will next co-produce the upcoming stage adaptation of Smash, based on the 2012 NBC television series of the same name, on which he served as an executive producer.
-It is set to begin performances in 2025.
+It was set to begin performances in 2025.

-Filmmaking style and techniques

-Influences
+Style, themes and influences

 "I didn't go to film school.
 I was self-taught.
 But I had great teachers, you know?
 All my influencers were the directors and the writers of the movies I was watching in theaters and on television.
 And my film school was really the cultural heritage of Hollywood and international filmmaking because there's no better teacher than Lubitsch or Hitchcock or Kurosawa or Kubrick, you know, or Ford or William Wyler or Billy Wilder or Clarence Brown – I mean, Val Lewton.
 I mean, those were my teachers."